LinkUVerse/rtd/release-notes/1_62/gas_changes.md

-## Sui v1.62 Gas Schedule Updates (and what to expect)
+## Rtd v1.62 Gas Schedule Updates (and what to expect)

-Sui v1.62 includes targeted gas schedule and metering fixes to more accurately account for the true execution cost and introduce a few new gas changes to reduce over-charging.
+Rtd v1.62 includes targeted gas schedule and metering fixes to more accurately account for the true execution cost and introduce a few new gas changes to reduce over-charging.

 ### Summary of gas schedule changes